-Business combinations are accounted for using the acquisition method of accounting.
-For every business combination, an acquirer is identified, which is the entity that obtains control of the other entity.
-The effective date of the business combination is the date the acquirer gains control of the acquired entity.
-The identifiable assets (including previously unrecognized intangible assets) and identifiable liabilities (including contingent liabilities but excluding future restructuring costs) of the acquired entity are measured at fair value.
-The excess of the consideration transferred over the fair values of the identifiable net assets is recognized as goodwill; any shortfall is recognized as a bargain purchase option and recognized in the consolidated statements of income.
+The acquisition method of accounting is used to account for all business combinations, regardless of whether equity instruments or other assets are acquired.
+For every business combination, an acquirer is identified, which is the entity that obtains control of the acquired entity or assets.
+The effective acquisition date of the business combination is the date the acquirer gains control of the acquired entity or assets.
+The identifiable assets (including previously unrecognized intangible assets) and identifiable liabilities (including contingent liabilities but excluding future restructuring costs) assumed in the business combination are measured at fair value, with limited exceptions.
+The excess of the consideration transferred over the fair values of the identifiable net assets is recognized as goodwill; any shortfall is recognized as a bargain purchase option and recognized immediately in other income in the consolidated statements of income.